-Despite recent work that has narrowed the performance gap between CBMs and black-box models\cite{zarlengaConceptEmbeddingModels2022a, xuEnergyBasedConceptBottleneck2024a, kimProbabilisticConceptBottleneck2023a, shangIncrementalResidualConcept2024a}, the interpretability of existing CBMs primarily stems from the transparency of the concept-to-label prediction.
-Fewer works have focused on solving the problem of input-to-concept mapping, which remains opaque and uncontrollable for human understanding.
-As shown in Figure \ref{fig:qualitative}, many concept predictions are frequently mislocalized in images.
-For instance, a bird's most important attributes (e.g., body, head, tail, bill) are often misidentified in the background or other irrelevant regions.
-Furthermore, the attribute mapping can be biased across different regions; for example, a "body" attribute may be reflected in visual patterns associated with the head and tail, even though they are visually unconnected.
-This leads to classifications based on spurious correlations\cite{srivastavaVLGCBMTrainingConcept, shethAuxiliaryLossesLearning2023} and introduces data bias\cite{luytenTheoreticalDesignConcept, panousisCoarsetoFineConceptBottleneck} that compromises subsequent interpretability strategies.
+Despite recent work narrowing the performance gap between CBMs and black-box models \cite{zarlengaConceptEmbeddingModels2022a, xuEnergyBasedConceptBottleneck2024a, kimProbabilisticConceptBottleneck2023a, shangIncrementalResidualConcept2024a, Lai:etal:ACMMM2025}, the interpretability of existing CBMs primarily stems from the transparency of the concept-to-label prediction.
+Fewer studies have addressed the opacity and lack of controllability in the input-to-concept mapping.
+As shown in Figure \ref{fig:casestudy}, concept predictions are frequently mislocalized.
+For instance, the most salient attributes of a bird (e.g., body, head, tail, bill) are often misidentified in the background or other irrelevant regions.
+Furthermore, attribute mapping can be biased across different regions; for example, a ``throat'' attribute may rely on visual patterns associated with the head and bill, despite the lack of visual connection.
+This leads to classifications based on spurious correlations \cite{srivastavaVLGCBMTrainingConcept, shethAuxiliaryLossesLearning2023} and introduces data bias \cite{luytenTheoreticalDesignConcept, panousisCoarsetoFineConceptBottleneck} that compromises subsequent interpretability strategies.